Skip to main content

 Therapeutic Management of Patients With COVID-19 Symptoms and Prolonged SARS-CoV-2 Replication

 For patients who are immunocompromised and have prolonged COVID-19 symptoms and evidence of ongoing viral replication (e.g., those with a low cycle threshold value, as measured by a reverse transcription polymerase chain reaction result or with a positive rapid antigen test result) despite receiving a course of antiviral therapy, the optimal management is unknown.
-Case reports and case series have documented the treatment of these patients with additional antiviral treatments, prolonged courses of antiviral treatments, high-titer CCP, or combination therapy.74-78 The data for these approaches are not definitive, but some Panel members would use 1 or more of the following treatment options:
+Case reports and case series have described the treatment of these patients with additional antiviral treatments, prolonged courses of antiviral treatments, high-titer CCP, or combination therapy.90-96 The data for these approaches are not definitive, but some Panel members would use 1 or more of the following treatment options:

 • Longer and/or additional courses of ritonavir-boosted nirmatrelvir